cworreschk/grav-plugin-qrcode/README.md

 * `alt_attribute` Defines, which content is used for the alt attribute in the &lt;img&gt; tag (`label`, `text` or `none`)
 * `label` A text that will be printed under the QR Code
 * `label_font_size` Font size of the label text in pixels
-* `logo` An image that will be printed in the center of the QR Code.
+* `logo` The `Grav file` or the path of an image that will be printed in the center of the QR Code.
 It must have the same image type like the QR Code
 * `logo_size` Logo size (width x height) in pixels

 You can also set any of these settings on a per-page basis by adding them under a `qrcode:` setting in your page header.
 For example: